brenthompson2/brenthompson2.github.io/README.md

 [View the website](https://brenthompson2.github.io)

-This website was developed with Jekyll & the Particle theme by Nathan Randecker.
+This website was developed by Brendan Thompson using Jekyll & the Particle theme by Nathan Randecker.
 Check out [this post](https://brenthompson2.github.io/Website-Design) describing the full process of building this website.

 ## The Theme
 https://github.com/nrandecker/particle